-- Physical MPI Forum Meeting: An open meeting of the entire MPI Forum in a physical location (vs. a teleconference or other virtual meeting).
-In-person attendance to the meeting is open to all organizations in the MPI Forum as well as the general public. - Organization: A business entity that sends one or more representatives to a physical MPI Forum meeting. - Registration: Individuals register for each physical MPI Forum meeting that they will attend.
+- Physical MPI Forum Meeting: An open meeting of the entire MPI Forum and general public in a physical location (vs. a teleconference or other virtual meeting). - Virtual MPI Forum Meeting: An open meeting of the entire MPI Forum and general public on a teleconference (possibly with video). - Organization: A business entity that sends one or more representatives to a physical MPI Forum meeting. - Registration: Individuals register for each physical MPI Forum meeting that they will attend.
 At the time of registration, individuals declare which organization they will represent at that meeting. - Overall Organization Eligibility (OOE): An organization is generally eligible to vote if it has registered and had one or more representatives physically present at two out of the last three physical MPI Forum meetings (including the current meeting). - Individual Meeting Organization Voting Eligibility (IMOVE): An organization is eligible to vote at a specific physical MPI Forum meeting if all of the following are true: - The organization is OOE. - An individual representing this organization registered for that specific physical MPI Forum meeting before the first ballot occured. - The organization had at least one of its representatives physically present during that specific physical MPI Forum meeting.